Spirituality

 Importance of a Guru: A Guru is a spiritual teacher who guides disciples on their path to self-realization.
 The relationship between a Guru and a disciple is considered sacred and essential for spiritual progress.

-Guru-Disciple Relationship: The Guru-disciple relationship is built on trust, respect, and devotion.
+Guru-Disciple Relationship: The Guru-Disciple relationship is built on trust, respect, and devotion.
 Disciples seek the Guru’s guidance to overcome ignorance and attain enlightenment.

 Ethics and Morality in Sanatana Dharma